ninewise/dissertation/introduction/chapter.md

 ## Metagenomics via Metaproteomics

-Given the success of Unipept for metaproteomics, could we reuse the peptide-to-taxa mapping for metagenomics as well?
+Given the success of Unipept for metaproteomics, could we reuse the fast and accurate peptide-to-taxa mapping also for the analysis of metagenomics data sets?
 By using a gene predictor, a metagenomics data set can be transformed *in silico* to a metaproteomics data set.
 As metagenomics data sets are of much larger volume than metaproteomics data sets, the Unipept index is wrapped in a local command line tool to avoid the network bottlenecks of an online tool.
 Thus the Unipept Metagenomics Analysis Pipeline is born, as an experiment to perform a metagenomics biodiversity analysis by making a detour through a general purpose metaproteomics database.

-In chapter \ref{chapter:umgap}, we describe the complete pipeline and evaluate it as an alternative method of metagenomics analysis.
+In chapter \ref{chapter:umgap}, we describe the complete pipeline and evaluate it as an alternative method for metagenomics analysis.
-An index operating on fixed-length overlapping peptides is introduced as alternative for the tryptic peptide index.
+An index operating on fixed-length overlapping peptides is introduced as an alternative for the tryptic peptide index.
 In chapter
 \ref{chapter:fgsrs}, we introduce a new implementation of FragGeneScan, to be used as an improved gene predictor in the pipeline.
 In chapter
 \ref{chapter:on-the-side}, we include some of the metawork on the